joaolucasp/joaolucasp/README.md

 ### **About me**

-I'm graduating in Information Systems from ICMC/USP and I'm currently working as a Quality Assurance Analyst internship at Tokenlab.
-In my free time I like to study web development, creating projects for personal purposes.
+I'm graduating in Information Systems from ICMC/USP and I currently work as a Software QA Engineer at Tokenlab.
+In my spare time I like to study new e2e test automation frameworks and important tools for the testing area.
+Additionally, I enjoy creating templates and architectures for web test automation with Cypress.

 <br>